When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Shoelace strings.

 A busy board will entertain your child and build their fine motor skills.
-You can attach anything to a busy board before propping it up somewhere safe and letting your child explore.
-If you can’t make your own busy board, you can buy them online.
+You can attach almost anything to a busy board.
+Prop it up somewhere safe and let your child explore the mechanics of the items.
+If you cannot make your own, you can buy them online.

 2. Making Music